AGiorgetti/ngrx101/DOCS.md

     this.counter$ = store.pipe(select(counterSelector));

-selection functions can be composed!
+Selection functions can be composed!

+Memoization is a sort of caching: selectors are pure function, so given the same inputs they return the same output.
+NgRx establishes a cache so if the input do not change the result of the (previous) elaboration is immediately returned.
+Only the last input will be cached.

 **7) Dispatch Actions** to the Store

-Inject the `Store` object and call the `dispatch` method:
+Inject the `Store` service and call the `dispatch` method:

     this.store.dispatch(new Increment());